Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Experiments

-\paragraph{Implementation Details.} All evaluated methods employ GPT-3.5-turbo~\citep{floridi2020gpt} as the primary reasoner unless otherwise specified, ensuring that performance differences are directly attributable to the calibration mechanism rather than the base LLM capability.
-The evidence proxy of our DoublyCal is implemented with Llama2-7B-Chat~\citep{DBLP:journals/corr/abs-2307-09288}, which is trained via a two-stage SFT+RL pipeline described in Sec.~\ref{sec:method-proxy}.
-More details of experimental settings are provided in Appendix~\ref{sec:appendix-exp-details}.
+\paragraph{Implementation Details.} All evaluated methods employ GPT-3.5-turbo~\cite{floridi2020gpt} as the primary reasoner unless otherwise specified, ensuring that performance differences are directly attributable to the calibration mechanism rather than the base LLM capability.
+The evidence proxy in our DoublyCal is implemented with Llama2-7B-Chat~\cite{DBLP:journals/corr/abs-2307-09288}, which is trained via the SFT then RL pipeline described in Sec.~\ref{sec:method-proxy}. {More details of experimental settings are provided in Appendix~\ref{sec:appendix-exp-details}.}